Editor's Note: This is a guest post by Mark Manson, a traveler, and blogger I met earlier this year in Medellin. Mark has been to almost 50 countries.

 Become annoying with your questions, personal questions.
 Ask them: What do they do for fun?
 Where do they go?
 What’s something cool to do that they’ve never seen a foreigner do before?
 What are their friends doing that weekend?

 Yes, it’s a bit pushy and presumptuous, and sure, you will get some blank stares occasionally.
-But you will be surprised the opportunities this simple habit will open up to you.
+But you will be surprised by the opportunities this simple habit will open up to you.

 3. Just say “Yes” (within reason)